© Crown copyright 2017

 - two-thirds of these customers (5.5 million) overpay tax, of which just over 50% are the lowest paid, earning under £15,000 a year

-- the current system can take up to two years for an individual’s tax account to be balanced after an underpayment has occurred
+- the current system can take up to 2 years for an individual’s tax account to be balanced after an underpayment has occurred

 These improvements will stop most people paying too much tax during the year or getting unexpected tax bills at the end of the year.
 They will now pay the right tax at the right time.